-Maybe it was reading all the fairytales in my hometown library that led to my episodic life.
-I was a restless teen, and instead of going off to college after high school, I boarded a bus in the Pacific Northwest, where I was born, and headed for the Ozark Mountains of Arkansas.
-There I had my first cross-cultural experiences, my beautiful daughter, my first heartbreak.
-I then moved to Houston, Texas and became a single mom, an art student, and a bookseller before finding my way to teaching.
-As a community college English instructor in Houston, TX, I met students from across the South and around the globe who sparked my longing to learn more about the world.
+I’ve always had a rebellious streak and itchy feet.
+Instead of going off to college after high school, I married a bass player and boarded a bus in the Pacific Northwest that was bound for the Ozark Mountains of Arkansas.
+In the town of Eureka Springs, I had my first cross-cultural encounters–between north and south, hippies and old-timers, pipe dreams and reality.
+I also had my beautiful daughter and my first big heartbreak.
+I headed south to Houston where I became a single mom, an art student, and a bookseller before finding my way to community college teaching.
+I was fortunate to land in an international city, and my students from across the South and around the globe sparked my interest in travel and other cultures.

 I’m a late but perpetual student.
 When local bookstores were sunk by the first wave of discounters, I went back to school.
 I got an M.A. in English and folklore studies at 40.
 While teaching multicultural literature, I got excited about Asia, which led to the East-West Center and the University of Hawai’i.
 I graduated at 51 with a Ph.D. in American Studies.
 Instead of returning to Texas as I’d planned, I stayed in Hawai’i and taught courses in Hawaii’s multiculturalism and American folklore at the university.
 Then I became the curator at ‘Iolani Palace, a Native Hawaiian history museum where I worked with historians and traditional craftsman on palace restoration.